This post may contain affiliate links. Please see my disclosure policy for more details.

 Now you know how to start house sitting, a whole new world of luxury travel will hopefully open up for you!

-If you want to start house sitting in Australia to cheapen your travels, click here to check out Aussie House Sitters, Australia’s largest house-sitting website.
+Alternatively, click here to check out Aussie House Sitters, Australia’s largest house-sitting website.

-For more information and plenty of tips on how to get house sitting jobs, check out my story of how I saved over $50k house sitting in Australia or browse all my house-sitting guides.
+For more information and plenty of tips on how to get house sitting jobs, check out my story of how I saved over $70k house sitting in Australia or browse all my house-sitting guides.
 Best of luck!